ibraheem-areeda/Learning-Journal-python/Class-02.md

 ```
 10. run the test interminal
 11. follow the TDD process
-12. build up the feacther as we call a baby steps.
+12. build up the feacther as we call it a " baby steps ".